 8 November 2019

-This bill would allow a 'certificate of loss' to be issued to mothers who have miscarried or had a stillbirth, even though the child isn’t registered under the Births and Deaths Registration Act 1953.
-It would also set up a database to securely archive these certificates and record information about the miscarriage or stillbirth, with related administrative provisions.
-The aim is to recognise the loss and provide an official record for families.
+This bill would give mothers who experience miscarriage or stillbirth a formal 'certificate of loss' when the child cannot be registered under the Births and Deaths Registration Act 1953.
+It would also set up a database to archive the certificate and record basic information about the miscarriage or stillbirth, with related provisions.
+The aim is to recognise the loss and improve record-keeping, subject to later legislative detail.

 Generated 21 February 2026